0xbhvn/crashed-backend/docs/redis_strategy.md

 ### Event-Driven Updates

 - **New Game Callback:**
-  When a new game is received (e.g., via the crash monitor’s callback), immediately compute or update all necessary analytics aggregates.
+  When a new game is received (e.g., via the crash monitor's callback), immediately compute or update all necessary analytics aggregates.
 These computations include:
   - Occurrence counts (e.g., games with crash point ≥ a threshold)
   - Interval-based aggregations (e.g., occurrences in 10-minute buckets)
   - Series analysis (consecutive games without meeting a threshold)